-Becoming eco-friendly is big business and set to become even bigger in the coming years, thanks to huge demand for products that are also good for the planet.
+Becoming eco-friendly is big business and set to become even bigger in the coming years, thanks to a huge demand for products that are also good for the planet.

 What has become known as the Blue Planet effect, brands are now being forced to respond to the demand for a greener consumer culture like never before Whether it is Starbucks spearheading a £1 million initiative to boost paper cup recycling in the UK, or drinks giant Diageo’s announcement that it is removing plastic from multipacks of Guinness.